Carrusel de fotografías del CETSE.

 Security Technology Centre (CETSE)

-CETSE is the headquarters from the Subdirectorate General of Information and Communication Systems for Security (SGSICS), as the implementing body for the specific functions of this Subdirectorate and the R+D+i policies of the Governing Body, in accordance with the provisions of Royal Decree 734/2020 of 4 august, which develops the basic organic structure of the Ministry of the Interior.
+The Security Technology Centre (CETSE) is the headquarters of the Deputy Directorate General of Communication and Information and Systems for Security (SGSICS), as the implementing body for the specific functions of this Deputy Direction and the R+D+i policies of the Governing Body, in accordance with the provisions of Royal Decree 734/2020 of 4 august, which develops the basic organic structure of the Spanish Ministry of the Interior.

-CETSE, inaugurated on April 20, 2016, is located in the town of El Pardo (Madrid) and, in addition to SGSICS, houses the National Center for Critical Infrastructure Protection and Cybersecurity (CNPIC).
+CETSE, inaugurated on April 20, 2016, is located in the town of El Pardo (Madrid) and, in addition to SGSICS, houses the National Center for Critical Infrastructure Protection (CNPIC).

 What´s the SGSICS?

-Subdirectorate-General for Information and Communications Systems for Security (SGSICS)
+Deputy Directorate General of Communication and Information and Systems for Security (SGSICS)

-The development and maintenance of general purpose applications, including those related to the digital transformation of the Ministry and the ICT officials assigned in the scope of the Undersecretariat, as well as the management of the Security Technology Centre (CETSE) as the body for implementing the specific functions of this Sub-Directorate and the R&D&I policies of the Governing Body, located in El Pardo and headquarters of the SGSIC.
+The development and maintenance of general purpose applications, including those related to the digital transformation and the Central Services in the scope of the Ministry’s Undersecretariat, as well as the management of the Security Technology Centre (CETSE) as the body for implementing the specific functions of this Deputy Directorate and the R&D&I policies of the Governing Body.

 What´s the CNPIC?